martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 Again, we'll use a few Gulp plug-in for this task; [gulp-contact](https://www.npmjs.com/package/gulp-concat/) and [gulp-gzip](https://www.npmjs.com/package/gulp-gzip/)

-1.Open a command prompt and navigate to your working folder ... {some local path}/performance/end
+1.Open a command prompt with administrative priviledges and navigate to your working folder ... {some local path}/performance/end

 2.Run `npm install gulp-concat`.
 This will install [gulp-concat](https://www.npmjs.com/package/gulp-concat/) to your project